Ledger-Donjon/zorya/README.md

 OPTION:
     --arg          Specifies arguments to pass to the binary, if any (default is 'none').
 ```

+## How to build your binary?
+Zorya needs the binary to have the debug symbols to perform the complete analysis.
+Striped binaries could be also analyzed, but it required to disable many functionnalities of the tool.

+For Go:
+- ```tinygo build -gc=conservative -opt=0 .```
+- ```go build -gcflags=all="-N -l" .```

 ## :mag_right: Try it out with our test binaries
 You can run Zorya on precompiled binaries with TinyGo located in ```tests/programs```.